dmuenz/sas-studio3-themes/README.md

 To use, first install the **Stylus** browser extension, available for [Chrome, Edge (via Chrome)](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), and [Firefox](https://addons.mozilla.org/firefox/addon/styl-us/).
 Then click a link below to install one of the themes.
 You can install more than one theme and toggle between them as desired.

-📦 [Install *Ignite Dark*](themes/ignite-dark.user.css?raw=true) : a dark theme inspired by the theme of the same name from SAS Enterprise Guide.
+📦 [Install *Ignite Dark*](themes/ignite-dark.user.css?raw=true) : a dark theme inspired by the Ignite theme from the SAS Viya versions of SAS Studio.

 📦 [Install *Beach Light*](themes/beach-light.user.css?raw=true) : a light theme that's not as glaringly bright as SAS Studio's default theme.

+After clicking one of the above links, click the "Install style" button on the top left of your page.
+Occassionally you may get a pop-up message saying "Failed to install userstyle", but this message can be safely ignored, and the "Install style" button should now instead say "Style is installed".

 ## Changing the font of the code editor